 All YOY fish recruit to state 1 (i.e., size class 1 fish in the Little Colorado River) in July.
 Most parameters were estimated directly from data collected during 2009-2013 in the Colorado River and 2009-2012 in the Little Colorado River.
-Recruitment was approximated by comparing estimated juvenile abundances in the Colorado River and Little Colorado River between 2009 and 2012.
+Recruitment was approximated by comparison of estimated juvenile abundances in the Colorado River and Little Colorado River between 2009 and 2012.
 This analysis also led to modification of the value for the movement parameter associated with juvenile out-migration from the Little Colorado River (see "Recruitment Estimation" below).
-Yackulic et al. (2014) had previously speculated that this parameter might be biased, since July marking of juveniles has, until recently, been limited to a small section of the Little Colorado River proximate to the Colorado River as a whole.
+Yackulic et al. (2014) had previously speculated that this parameter might be biased, since July marking of juveniles has, until recently, been limited to a small section of the Little Colorado River proximate to the Colorado River that is likely to experience higher overall out-migration than the Little Colorado River as a whole.
 Recruitment estimates were also influenced by recent research suggesting severely diminished recruitment in years with little winter runoff in the Little Colorado River (Van Haverbeke et al. 2013).